IUDataStructuresCourse/course-web-page-spring-2024/lectures/analysis-and-testing-recipes.md

 the time_per_call also changes because the input size gets smaller (e.g. cut in half at each level: n, n/2, n/4, ..., 1), but in many examples, these two affects cancel out and the time per level stays the same.
+(If not, one needs to use a more advanced analysis called the Master Theorem.)

 Example: